elcheapogary/satisplanory/README.md

 2. Extract the zip file (to anywhere, it doesn't matter)
 3. Run `satisplanory.exe` in the extracted zip folder

-The first time you run it, you will be prompted to select your Satisfactory installation directory.
-Don't worry, it makes no changes to the Satisfactory installation - it just reads the item and recipe data from the Satisfactory installation.
-Just browse to whereever your Satisfactory installation is and select the `Satisfactory` folder.
+Satisplanory uses recipe and item information from your Satisfactory installation.
+Don't worry, we make no changes to the Satisfactory installation, we just read some data to use in calculations.
+The first time you run Satisplanory, it will try and figure out where you have Satisfactory installed.
+If it cannot find Satisfactory, you will be prompted to select your Satisfactory installation directory.
+Just browse to where ever your Satisfactory installation is and select it.
+On Steam the folder should be called `Satisfactory`, on Epic, it should be `SatisfactoryEarlyAccess` or `SatisfactoryExperimental`.

 ## Discord